TerriaJS/workshops/foss4g-auckland-2025/catalogs-and-datasets.md

 ### Add a basemap

 We can configure the basemap in the catalog.
-Update the `baseMaps` property in your catalog to get a Tasmanian LIST basemap.
+Update the `baseMaps` property in your catalog to get a NZ basemap from LINZ.

 ```json
 {